Skip to content

 git push --tags

-2. Write the release description, which should just be a markdown version of the content written in /scripts/release-notes.txt from earlier.
+3. Replace the placeholder description with a markdown version of the content written in /scripts/release-notes.txt from earlier.

 Tip